Women's Liberal Federation: General politics

-Regardless, the Women’s Liberal Federation (WLF) did succeed in one very important thing.
-The Women’s Liberal Federation (WLF) were persistent in actually obtaining a bill to pass that gave women the right to vote.
+Regardless, the WLF did succeed in one very important thing.
+The WLF were persistent in actually obtaining a bill to pass that gave women the right to vote.
 This bill was passed in June in the year 1914.
-Not only that, but the Women’s Liberal Federation (WLF) also obtained the Cambridge Resolution to pass which stated clearly that they as a whole would withdraw support from candidates who in any way did not support the adoption of the women’s suffrage.
+Not only that, but the WLF also obtained the Cambridge Resolution to pass, which stated clearly that they as a whole would withdraw support from candidates who in any way did not support the adoption of the women's suffrage.

-Throughout their journey, the Women’s Liberal Federation (WLF) had many roller coasters with increased and decreased in members leaving and joining the organization.
+Throughout their journey, the WLF had many roller coasters with increased and decreased in members leaving and joining the organization.

 Until 1892, the group was divided between supporters of women's suffrage and those who stated that they were neutral on the matter.
 That year, William Gladstone wrote a letter opposing votes for women, and the group held a three day debate to establish a firm position.
 At the close of the debate, delegates votes to support suffrage; this led between 50 and 60 branches which did not support the policy to leave, consisting of 7,000 to 10,000 members.
 They formed the rival Women's National Liberal Association.

-The Women’s Liberal Federation took initiative in addressing many of the liberally-leaning issues that the main branch of the Liberal Party neglected.
-The Women’s Liberal Federation focused mainly on issues that more heavily impacted women and other non-voting populations.
-The goal of the Women’s Liberal Federation was to put pressure on the main branch of the Liberal Party to support women’s issues and give their support only to members of the party that were willing to support their agendas.
-The federation addressed many issues of the time, supporting the Women’s Suffrage Movement, petitioning in favor of the Midwives Bill, backing the Infant Life Protection Bill, helping to establish the Anti-Vivisection Movement, and starting Anti-War initiatives against engagement in the Second Boer War.
+The Women's Liberal Federation took initiative in addressing many of the liberally leaning issues that the main branch of the Liberal Party neglected.
+The Women's Liberal Federation focused mainly on issues that more heavily impacted women and other non-voting populations.
+The goal of the Women's Liberal Federation was to put pressure on the main branch of the Liberal Party to support women's issues and give their support only to members of the party that were willing to support their agendas.
+The federation addressed many issues of the time, supporting the Women's Suffrage Movement, petitioning in favour of the Midwives Bill, backing the Infant Life Protection Bill, helping to establish the Anti-Vivisection Movement, and starting Anti-War initiatives against engagement in the Second Boer War.